idle-binary/principles-of-web-accessibility/README.md

 ## Tools are not identities

 Disability is no more uniform than ability.
 Different screen reader users use different screen reader software in different ways for different reasons in different circumstances to meet different needs and preferences.
 That is, if they are using screen reader software at all.
 There is no persona that can adequately exemplify a screen reader user or their behaviour.
-There is no screen reader user who speaks for screen reader users.
+There is no screen reader user who speaks for all screen reader users.
 So don’t design for screen reader users (or any other fictionalized homogenous group).
 Design to support the capabilites of screen reader software.
 People cannot—and should not—be quantified, but inputs and outputs can and are.

 ## Less is less